oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 > The text and figures in this CN use the JADN v2.0 terminology; this does not
 > reflect alteration of the underlying concepts.

+> NOTE: The [[JADN Specification](#jadn-v10)] is the authoritative normative
+> definition of the JADN language.
+Any discrepancies between that specification
+> and this committee note should be resolved based on the specification.

 Figure 3-1 provides a high-level view of the components of JADN type definitions that will be described in this section.
 JADN provides *primitive*, *compound* (both structured and unstructured), and *union* core data types that can be refined using type and field